AL-eng424/Prime-Based-Noise-Reduction-Investigation/README.md

 They are not yet integrated but can be run independently to demonstrate each part of the project.

-Future work may include integrating the sampling algorithm into the NUDFT pipeline and exploring additional sampling strategies.
+Future work may include integrating the sampling algorithm into the NUDFT pipeline and exploring additional sampling strategies and additional analysis methods for the different sampling stratergies.

 ---